 At first glance, Piraeus is something of a chaotic, intimidating beast.
 It is a labyrinth-like complex of narrow streets that are filled with ramshackle buildings and laden with graffiti.

-Many of Piraeus’ historic neighbourhoods have a charming feel that is so typically Greek.
-Behind the gritty exteriors, they house eclectic coffee shops, themed bars, and exquisite tavernas.
+Many of the city’s historic districts have a charming feel that is so typically Greek.
+Behind their gritty exteriors, they house eclectic coffee shops, themed bars, and exquisite tavernas.